hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

 ## Disable blinking prevention when using eye tracking

 :::warning
-This functionality is currently in public Beta, and may be unstable for regular use.
+This functionality is currently in public Beta.
 :::

 If you use an eye tracking hardware device on your HMD, you can choose to turn off ComboGestureExpressions' [eyes blinking prevention feature](#do-not-blink-when-eyes-are-closed) when eye tracking is enabled. **If you don't use an eye tracking hardware device on your HMD, don't bother with this!.**